jaspector

 Johnson County public guidance says the county does not currently require a building permit.
 For new structures and additions, the county says the only requirements are a septic permit and an electric permit, and FEMA flood permits must be applied for in the Property Assessor's Office.

+Not all construction work requires a permit in unincorporated Johnson County, TN.
 The following work is generally exempt: All work is effectively outside a county building permit program because Johnson County states it does not currently require a building permit.; The county does, however, say new structures and additions still require septic and electric permits, and FEMA flood permit review where applicable..
+When in doubt, confirm with the local building department before starting work.